-The well blowout scenario assumed a continuous crude oil spill of 1,800m3/day (~11,000 bbl/day) over five days (9,000m3 total spill volume).
-Figure 5.4 shows the probability of surface exposure at day 5 under winter wind and current conditions.
-The probability envelope extended predominantly in the westerly direction (approximately 150km towards the west and <30km towards the east) reflecting the oceanic circulation and the predominant wind direction during this season.
-Under this scenario, the modelling predicted a 1-5% probability that oil would reach the Timor coastline.
-The predicted minimum time to exposure was 2 days (Figure 5.5).
+The well blowout scenario assumed a continuous crude oil spill of 1,800m3/day (~11,000 bbl/day) over 56 days (100,800m3 total spill volume).
+Figure 5.4 shows the probability of surface exposure under winter and summer wind and current conditions, respectively.
+During winter (April - September), the probability envelope extended predominantly in a westerly direction (approximately 200km towards the west and <30km towards the east) reflecting the oceanic circulation and the predominant wind direction during this season.
+Under this scenario, the modelling predicted a 20% probability that oil would reach the Timor coastline.
+The predicted minimum time to exposure was 2 days.
 By this time 75% of the original spill volume would have evaporated.